Dental Fillings in Minneapolis & Minnetonka, MN

 Silver Amalgam Fillings

 Ceramic fillings are made with porcelain and are known as one of the most durable options.
-They blend in well with your natural surrounding teeth.
+They blend in well with your surrounding natural teeth.
 Porcelain can become rough if not properly cared for.
 Be sure to keep up on your regular oral health routine after getting ceramic fillings.